Coaster Enthusiasts of Canada

 Here is a fuzzy photo of the coaster taken only three years after its construction.
 The small pointed roof building at Center Left is likely a ticket booth for the ride.
 The purpose of the structure to its right is unknown.
 It may be part of the station, but perhaps is a maintenance building.
 The path at the left leads to Renfrew Street and the streetcar line.

 This design is the one depicted on the 1915 map of the park.
 It's possible that the source which showed a 1906 "Figure 8" coaster may have confused the two, but it doesn't explain why it thought a coaster was in the park before the exhibition had its first year.
-A wrinkle in this is the fact that another Vancouver park, White City, had a "Figure 8" installed in 1916.
+A clue regarding this is the fact that another Vancouver park, White City, had a "Figure 8" installed in 1916.
 Perhaps there *was* one at Happyland and it was moved there to make way for "Dip the Dips".

 The "Dips" may have been designed by Fred Ingersoll and/or John Miller.
 It started out of the station making a left turn, and crossed the layout to the lift hill.
 Off the lift, the ride went into a 180-degree turnaround which then dropped and went over top of the station to another drop and then to the far-end 180-degree turnaround.
 It next dropped a few times and followed the first turnaround but at a lower level.
 At this point it entered the figure 8 with a double down, up over the cross-over, another dip, up to a banked, right turn that followed the second turnaround, but in the opposite direction and again, at a lower level.
 Then there was another double-down, a hill, under the cross-over, and finally a long, left curve returned riders to the station.